helenebm98/EAM-AX7-TEST1703/07_Requests.md

 - select and verify the object.
 If, required it is possible to clear the **Object verified** check box later to select another object.

 - select responsible group and/or responsible worker.
-For more information on how to set up responsible workers and worker groups, refer to the ///"Responsible" Workers section.
+For more information on how to set up responsible workers and worker groups, refer to the [Responsible Workers](#responsible-workers) section.

 - select a job type and, if relevant, the related job variant and job trade.